 PLEASE NOTE: While families are more than welcome to have an extended family member volunteer (ie. grandparent, older sibling, aunt/uncle), they will need to obtain a Working With Children check.
 Forms are available from Australia Post.
 The fee for volunteers is $11.00.
-Parents/guardians are exempt from this national requirement.
+Parents and guardians are exempt from this national requirement.

-We need a key official at every site.
+We require a key official at every site.
 The official must be familiar with the rules and regulations of how to run the site in question.
-For this reason, we ask that those volunteering for these roles attend an information session prior to competition so you are familiar with the important procedures involved.
+For this reason, we ask that those volunteering for these roles attend an information session or complete the relevant online training modules prior to competition so you are familiar with the important procedures involved.
 On competition days, you will oversee the running of the nominated site.
 Sites available are:

 - Long jump